Listen to an audio version of this page (7 min, 8 sec):

 Find the generalizations and question them

 We can check an argument by looking for possible exceptions to any generalization it makes.
-If we see a general statement, we should ask ourselves whether it is true in all cases or whether we can identify any case that doesn’t fit the pattern.
+If we see a general statement, we should ask ourselves whether it is always true or whether we can identify any case that doesn’t fit the pattern.
 If there is an exception that the argument hasn’t accounted for, that may point us to a weak spot that we should mention in our assessment.
 Often, a particular claim or reason may sound plausible, but we need to slow down and ask if it is true in all cases.
 For example, take the following argument:

 The First Amendment guarantees the right of free speech to all Americans.
 Therefore, teachers have the right to express themselves freely in the classroom.

-This is a deductive argument that starts with a general statement about a right of all Americans and applies it to a specific group (teachers) in a specific setting (the classroom).
 But is the general statement always true?
 Does the First Amendment really guarantee absolute freedom to say whatever we want in any situation?
 U.S. courts have recognized many exceptions to this freedom.
 For example, doctors are not allowed to discuss confidential patient information without permission.
 No one is allowed to call for immediate acts of violence.
 Teachers may not tell students to go out and shoot the president.
 "Hate speech" is also prohibited: a teacher does not have the right to spout racial slurs.
 Another exception that applies to this case is not so widely known: the First Amendment does not apply when a person is working for an employer.
 Unless there is a local law protecting employee speech, an employer can tell workers what they are and are not allowed to say on the job.

 The original argument does not mention any of these exceptions.
 By pointing this out, we can show that the argument as expressed is invalid.
 If it isn’t always true that the First Amendment guarantees freedom of speech, then we cannot necessarily conclude that teachers in classrooms are guaranteed freedom of speech.
-Deductive arguments depend on a generalization to reason about specifics.
-If we disprove the generalization, we won’t be able to use it to make the claim.

 Across the country, we have seen so many cases of teachers openly expressing their political beliefs in the classroom.
 This country’s teachers behave as if their First Amendment rights extend to the workplace, but indoctrinating students is an abuse of power.